laoban-dev/laoban-dev.github.io/docs/laoban/LAOBAN.EXISTING.md

 ## Find the `laoban.json` file

 Very often this is in the root directory.
-This is the 'base' directory of the project and when working with `laoban` you must be 'in' or 'under' this project.
+This is the 'base' directory of the project and when working with `laoban` you must be 'in' or 'under' this directory.

 ## Open a command line terminal